-Illustration showing an example of the possible buzzer location oil level and add oil as needed.
+Illustration showing an example of the possible buzzer location

+If the alert system has activated, stop the engine as soon as it is safe to do so.
+Check the oil level and add oil as needed.
 If the oil level is correct and the alert system does not turn off, consult your Yamaha dealer.